 Long-term debt and other long-term obligations are reported as liabilities on the Statement of Net Position.
-Bond premiums are amortized over the life of the bonds using the straight line method.
+Bond premiums are amortized over the life of the bonds using the straight-line method.
+Bond issuance costs are expensed as they are incurred.